 - lessons are fun and engaging

-As part of our partnerships within the Fallibroome Multi-Academy Trust, Fallibroome Learning Community and Wilmslow Education Partnership, as well as regular external partnerships with companies such as Jigsaw 24 and Literacy First, staff receive continuing professional development which impacts on their teaching.
+As part of our partnerships within the Fallibroome Multi-Academy Trust, Fallibroome Learning Community and Wilmslow Education Partnership, as well as regular external partnerships with companies such as Jigsaw 24, staff receive continuing professional development which impacts on their teaching.
 This helps develop a culture of innovation and collaboration which ultimately, enhances pupils' learning.

-Pupils also benefit from specialists who visit School to help create memorable lessons and experiences.
-We employ a specialist dance teacher, Mrs Anderson-Fitter and welcome Madame Chapman (KS2) and Madame Parker (KS1) to teach French across the school.
-Alongside this, arts specialist such as Hilly Kerr (ceramics) and Adele Darroch deliver exciting projects which are themed to match the topics being studied in class.
-Mr Draper, our specialist PE teacher, is appointed to deliver lessons to all pupils and takes pupils to Alderley Park for badminton coaching.
-Colleagues from Alderley Edge Hockey Club deliver hockey coaching sessions and pupils also learn to develop their swimming skills through our partnership with Macclesfield Leisure Centre.
+Pupils also benefit from specialists who visit the school to help create memorable lessons and experiences.
+We employ a specialist dance teacher, Mrs Anderson-Fitter and welcome Madame Chapman to teach French to KS2.
+Alongside this, arts specialists such as Hilly Kerr (ceramics) and Adele Darroch deliver exciting projects which are themed to match the topics being studied in class.
+Mr Draper, our specialist PE teacher, is appointed to deliver lessons to all pupils and we employ a variety of specialist sports coaches.
+Pupils also learn to develop their swimming skills through our partnership with Macclesfield Leisure Centre.

 Nether Alderley Primary School recognises the value in helping nurture the next generation of teachers, both in what trainees can add to our setting and the future contributions they are to make to the education of children.
 As such, we welcome trainee teachers each year to work alongside our teachers in order to develop best practice.
 In doing so, we benefit from trainees' enthusiasm and dedication as well as having access to the latest trends in teacher training - which can sometimes permeate into our daily practice.